Suicide in South Korea: Age

 An extremely high suicide rate among the elderly is a major contributing factor to South Korea's overall suicide rate.
-As people age, certain sociopsychological factors such as income decline due to retirement, increased medical costs, physical deterioration or disabilities, loss of spouse or friends and no sense of purpose increases the risk of suicide Many impoverished elderly people kill themselves as to not be a burden on their families, since the South Korean welfare system is poorly funded and the tradition of children caring for their parents in old age has largely disappeared in the 21st century.
+As people age, certain sociopsychological factors such as income decline due to retirement, increased medical costs, physical deterioration or disabilities, loss of spouse or friends and no sense of purpose increases the risk of suicide Many impoverished elderly people choose to die by suicide as to not be a burden on their families, since the South Korean welfare system is poorly funded and the tradition of children caring for their parents in old age has largely disappeared in the 21st century.
 As a result, people living in rural areas have higher suicide rates.

 Although lower than the rate for the elderly, grade school and college students in Korea have a higher than average suicide rate.

-Over the past 5 years, the number of suicide or self-inflicted injuries has increased from 4,947 in 2015 to 9,828 in 2019, and most cases involved people aged between 9 and 24.
+Over a 5 year period, the number of suicide or self-inflicted injuries has increased from 4,947 in 2015 to 9,828 in 2019, and most cases involved people aged between 9 and 24.
 Kang Byung-won, a Parliament member from the Democratic party announced that "26.9 young South Koreans either attempt suicide or suffer self-inflicted injuries per day."

 Gender

 On average, men have a suicide rate that is twice as high as women.
 However, the suicide attempt rate is higher for women than men.
 According to a study, because men use more severe and lethal suicide methods, men have higher suicidal completion rate than women.
 The Risk-Rescue Rating Scale (RRRS), which measures the lethality of the suicidal method by gauging the ratio between five risk and five rescue factors, averaged out to be 37.18 for men and 34.00 for women.
-One study has translated this to the fact that women attempt to commit suicide more as a demonstration, while men commit suicide with a determined purpose.
+One study has translated this to the fact that women attempt to die by suicide more as a demonstration, while men die by suicide with a determined purpose.

-Compared to other OECD countries, South Korea's female suicide rate is highest with 15.0 deaths by suicide per 100,000 deaths according to the suicidal rate list, while the male suicide rate is third highest with 32.5 per every 100,000 deaths.
-Women also had a higher increase of proportional suicide rate over men between 1986 and 2005.
-Men increased by 244%, while women increased by 282%.
+While male adolescents generally have higher suicide rates than females, South Korea is an outlier where the female adolescent suicide rate is relatively high compared to other developed countries.